ppkantorski/Airplane-Sleep/README.md

 2. Double-click on the install.command file.

 3. Allow the installer to everything.
-You may be asked to change security preferences for "input monitoring" on your MacBook to allow sleepwatcher to function properly.
+You may be asked to change security preferences for "input monitoring" on your MacBook to allow the Homebrew package "sleepwatcher" to function properly.

 # Uninstallation